tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 When a new block is received, it is assigned the `unvalidated` [ValidationState].
 The block is then passed to the block validation service.
 The validation service checks that

-* the block hasn't been processed before
+* the block hasn't been processed before.
-* every [transaction] in the block is valid
+* every [transaction] in the block is valid.
-* the proof-of-work is valid
+* the proof-of-work is valid.
-* the block header is well-formed
+* the block header is well-formed.
 * the block is being added to the chain with the highest accumulated proof-of-work.
-  * it is possible for the chain to temporarily fork; base nodes SHOULD account for forks up to some configured depth
+  * it is possible for the chain to temporarily fork; base nodes SHOULD account for forks up to some configured depth.
   * it is possible that blocks may be received out of order; particularly while syncing.
-Base Nodes SHOULD keep blocks that have block heights greater than the current chain tip in memory for some preconfigured period.
+Base Nodes SHOULD keep blocks. that have block heights greater than the current chain tip in memory for some preconfigured period.
 * the sum of all excesses is a valid public key (this proves that $$\Sigma\left( \mathrm{inputs} - \mathrm{outputs} -
-  \mathrm{fees} \right) = 0$$)
+  \mathrm{fees} \right) = 0$$).

 `Rejected` blocks are dropped silently.
 Base Nodes MAY ban peers that consistently pass on bad blocks and add them to a blacklist.

 `Validated` blocks are
-* added to the [blockchain]
+* added to the [blockchain].
 * forwarded to peers using the block [BroadcastStrategy].

 In addition, when a block has been validated and added to the blockchain: